What is underfloor insulation?

 A typical installation could cost between £520 and £1,300 depending on the circumstances and property type.

 Are there any grants for floor insulation?

 There are a number of grants to help fund a floor insulation.
-The main ones are the Energy Company Obligation (ECO) grant, and the Green Homes Grant voucher scheme.
+The main one being the Energy Company Obligation (ECO) grant.

 What are ECO Grants?